Section: GENERAL ACCOUNTING

 - If an overdraft occurs due to untimely or no notification by a campus, any resulting overdraft penalties will be passed through to that campus.

 At a minimum, the campus’ cash management procedures must include:

 - Designation of cash handling units and individuals/positions performing functions related to cash handling and cash accounting.

-- The process for creating or dismantling approved cashiering/ sub-cashiering locations, including physical locations, websites, 3rd party processors, or any channel accepting credit card payments.
+- The process for creating or dismantling approved cashiering/ sub-cashiering locations, including physical locations, websites, third party processors, and any channel accepting credit card payments.

 - The requirement that monthly reconciliations must be completed within 30 days of the preceding month and must show the preparer's name/signature, reviewer's name/signature, date prepared, and date reviewed.

-- Processes for training to be provided to all cash handling employees upon employment and periodically thereafter determined by the cash handling role.
+Processes for training to be provided to all cash handling employees upon employment and periodically thereafter.
 Such training must include instruction on cash handling procedures during a campus emergency.
 Employees in positions where cash handling is not their primary duty should be informed of designated cashiering sites and how to handle cash or cash equivalents that may be received at a non-cashiering location.